Aworldc/Npax/README.md

         <img width="200" src="light.png">
     </picture>

-An npm client written in rust, with a emphasis on scripting and offline usability.
+An npm client written in rust, with an emphasis on scripting and offline usability
 </div>

 ## Features/Roadmap